Selected Projects

 In 2005, I began an archive-based work that focuses on the complex relationships between detainees at Guantánamo Bay, their lawyers, the international media, and the public.
 In its most expansive form, my project is the largest privately-archived media collection portraying Guantánamo detainees through a lens of their legal advocacy.
 In the creation, curation, and distribution of this work in publications, exhibitions, screenings and site specific installations, I propose an experimental, artist-driven approach to the digital archive as a platform for social, educational and historical practice.

-Projects & Commissions
+Mini Projects & Commissions

-INSTALLATION DETAIL, SOCIAL SERVICES V.1 BYSTANDERS AT US|IS (URBAN SIDEWALK | INSTALLATION SPACE)
+INSTALLATION DETAIL, SOCIAL SERVICES (WE ARE WHAT WE SEE) AT URBAN SIDEWALK | INSTALLATION SPACE, New Orleans

 DETAIL, RETWEETHEARTS